 From 1926 through 1933, Ford Motor Company built 199 Tri-Motors.
-EAA’s model 4-AT-E was the 146th off Ford’s innovative assembly line and first flew on August 21, 1929.
-It was sold to Pitcairn Aviation’s passenger division, Eastern Air Transport, whose paint scheme is replicated on EAA’s Tri-Motor.
-This is why EAA’s Ford resides in the Pitcairn Hangar at Pioneer Airport in Oshkosh, Wisconsin, when not touring the U.S. Eastern Air Transport later became Eastern Airlines.
+EAA’s model 4-AT-E was the 146th off Ford’s innovative assembly line—the 76th model 4-AT-E—and first flew on August 21, 1929.
+Days later, it was sold to Pitcairn Aviation.
+When Pitcairn’s management changed hands later that year, NC8407 became the first airplane belonging to Eastern Air Transport, whose paint scheme is replicated on EAA’s Tri-Motor.
+Eastern Air Transport later became Eastern Airlines.

-In 1930, the Tri-Motor (NC8407) was leased to Cubana Airlines, where it inaugurated air service between Havana and Santiago de Cuba.
+In 1930, the Tri-Motor was leased to Compañía Nacional Cubana de Aviación Curtiss, where it inaugurated air service between Havana and Santiago de Cuba.
 The airplane was later flown by the government of the Dominican Republic.

 EAA’s Ford Tri-Motor returned to the U.S. in 1949 for barnstorming use.
 In 1950, it was moved from Miami to Phoenix and was refitted with more powerful engines for use as a crop duster.
-With two 450 HP engines and one 550 HP engine, it became the most powerful Model 4-AT ever flown.
+With two 450-hp engines and one 550-hp engine, it became the most powerful Model 4-AT-E ever flown.
 In 1955, it was moved to Idaho and fitted with two 275-gallon tanks and bomb doors for use as a borate bomber in aerial firefighting.
 Then in 1958, it was further modified for use by smoke jumpers.

 In 1973, the aircraft was still being used for air show rides, including an EAA chapter’s fly-in at Burlington, Wisconsin.
-While at the 1973 fly-in, a severe thunderstorm ripped the plane from its tie-downs, lifted it 50 feet into the air, and smashed it to the ground on its back.
+While at the 1973 fly-in, a severe thunderstorm ripped the plane from its tiedowns, lifted it 20 feet into the air, and smashed it to the ground on its back.
 EAA subsequently purchased the wreckage.

-After an arduous, 12-year restoration process by EAA staff, volunteers, and Ford Tri-Motor operators nationwide, the old Tri-Motor took to the air once again, where it had its official re-debut at the 1985 EAA Fly-In Convention in Oshkosh.
+After an arduous, 12-year restoration process by EAA staff, volunteers, and Ford Tri-Motor operators nationwide, the old Tri-Motor took to the air once again, having its official re-debut at the 1985 EAA Fly-In Convention in Oshkosh.

 It was displayed in the EAA AirVenture Museum until 1991 when it returned to its former role of delighting passengers on its annual tour across the U.S.